Watch the videos of our Okinawa Quest on our YouTube channel!

 - Eat a plant-based diet.
 Use vegetables from your garden, a farmer’s market or even a grocery store.
 Okinawan centenarians consume soy products, such as antioxidant rich tofu for additional health benefits.

-- Hari hachi bu.
+- Hara hachi bu.
 This old agage, translates as “eat until you’re 80% full.”
 The Okinawans say this before every meal to remind them to eat moderate amounts of food.

 - Smile!
 Okinawan centenarians embrace a positive outlook on life, in spite of or because of the hardships they endured throughout their lives.